Ards and North Down restaurant handed new food hygiene rating

 An Ards and North Down restaurant has been handed a new four-out-of-five food hygiene rating.

-Solid Rock Cafe, a restaurant, cafe or canteen at 69a Main Road, Cloughey was given the score after assessment on October 11, the Food Standards Agency's website shows.
+COTTAGE KITCHEN, a restaurant, cafe or canteen at 39 Main Street, Groomsport, Groomsport, Down was given the score after assessment on October 12, the Food Standards Agency's website shows.